From West to East, dive on Australia's most preserved reefs, and discover an incredible biodiversity

 Balls Pyramid, Lord Howe Island: this dive site is at the base of an erosional remnant of a volcano formed 6.4 millions years ago, 20 kilometers south of Lord Howe Island.
 Plenty of marine life including the rare Ballina angelfish, some amberjack, kingfish, marlin and dolphins are spotted there.

-- Due to the remoteness of the island, flying is the only option.
-The airport you fly into is LDH
+To get to Lord Howe Island, flying is the only option.
+The airport you fly into is LDH:

-- From Brisbane, Qantas flies there only once or twice a week
+From Brisbane (BNE), Qantas flies there only once or twice a week

 The Ghan, the train that goes from Adelaide to Alice Springs is a fantastic way to discover Australia's desert and travel slowly: the journey takes about 24 hours.
 From Alice Springs, you'll need to drive 5 to 6 hours to Uluru where there's a campground.
 Uluru or Ayer's Rock is so beautiful at sunrise that you'll be happy to have spent there a few days.
 You can combine this trip with a visit to the Olgas and Kings Canyon, two other aboriginal sacred sites.
 From Alice Springs, you can also take a tour that will take you to all three places.